-That is why we recommend you to use natural substances in daily use, which can be used to clean.
+That is why we recommend you use natural substances daily which can be used to clean.
 They are undoubtedly less aggressive than chemical products, but their disinfecting power is assured.
 Therefore, it is worth discovering how to clean sinks naturally, without great expense, and with full respect for materials.

 We will explain below how to clean your home sinks thoroughly and with maximum hygiene, using products suitable for different materials.

 There are different types of sinks, so depending on how they are, they will need us to apply one product or another, which we explain below:

 To keep the steel sink always beautiful and shiny, it is necessary to constantly carry out cleaning and drying operations.

 Remember, in fact, that the wastewater is harmful to this material and can cause stains and oxidation problems over time.